Ghugni: Preparation

 The peas are soaked overnight and then boiled in water.
 The peas are added to a gravy that includes coconut, ginger paste, garlic paste, cumin, tamarind paste, and cilantro.

 It is then served with puffed rice (kurmura) and at times with hot onion pakoda or bhajiya.
 Ghugni is often served with dhuska, a fermented rice-lentil dish.

-Ghugni is one of the staple breakfast items in Odisha, where it is often served with puri, mudhi (muri, murmura, puffed rice) or other Odia snacks such as bara and singada.
-Ghugni can be prepared without onion and garlic as well.
+Guguni is one of the staple breakfast items in Odisha, where it is often served with puri, mudhi (muri, murmura, puffed rice) or other Odia snacks such as bara and singada.
+Guguni can be prepared without onion and garlic as well.

 In Calcutta, ghugni is often eaten with puris.